pietgeursen/sbot-gossip/README.md

 The goal is to provide more control over the manager with code that's easier to understand and extend.

 Features:
-- Set maximum number of peers to connect to.
+- Set maximum number of peers to connect to by protocol.
 - Start and stop all connections.
 - Manager is 'off' by default, will only start trying to connect to peers when told to.
 - Supports prioritising peers by `HIGH`, `MEDIUM`, `LOW` and `BANNED`.